Kingfisher fails to resolve dispute with striking staff

 Kingfisher's troubles have enabled India's other airlines to push up fares in a market long characterised by fierce competition and overcapacity.

-Shares in Jet Airways India Ltd and SpiceJet Ltd rose 2.4 and 2.7 percent, respectively, on Thursday.
+Shares in Jet Airways India Ltd (JET.NS) and SpiceJet Ltd (SPJT.BO) rose 2.4 and 2.7 percent, respectively, on Thursday.